Thompson Sampling Algorithms for Cascading Bandits: Numerical experiments

-Table~\ref{tab:lin_toy_probSet5} shows the mean and the standard deviation of $\mathrm{Reg}(T)$ as well as the average running time.
-The algorithms are listed in descending order of average regrets.
-Note that we set $d=2$ for the algorithms based on the linear bandit model.
+Table~\ref{cascadeTS_tab:lin_toy_probSet5} displays the means and the standard deviations of $\mathrm{Reg}(T)$ as well as the average running times.
+The algorithms are listed in descending order of the average cumulative regrets.
+Note that we set $d=3$ for the algorithms based on the linear bandit model.
 We will explain this choice later.

-In the left plot of Figure~\ref{pic:lin_toy_probSet5}, we present the average regrets of the algorithms.
-Since {\sc CascadeUCB1}, {\sc CascadeKL-UCB}, {\sc CTS}, {\sc TS-Cascade}, {\sc RankedLinTS} incur much larger regrets compared to the remaining algorithms, we omit their regrets in the plot for clarity.
-For the algorithms assuming the linear bandit model and for this dataset, our experiments indicate that $d=2$ is the most appropriate choice.
-For clarity, we only display the regrets of the proposed {\algCasLin} algorithm as $d$ varies from $1$ to $4$ in the right plot of Figure~\ref{pic:lin_toy_probSet5}.
-Figure~\ref{pic:lin_toy_probSet5} is a representative plot for all considered algorithms based on the linear bandits.
-It can be seen that $d=2$ results in the best performance in terms of the expected cumulative regret, i.e., $d = 2$ minimizes the average regret among the values of $d$ considered here.
-Roughly speaking, this implies that the optimal and suboptimal items can be separated when the data is projected onto a two-dimensional subspace.
-When $d>2$, the matrix that contains the extracted features $X_{d\times L}$ is overfitted to the historical data and due to this overfitting, our algorithm---as well as other algorithms---incurs a larger regret.
-Hence, in our comparison to other algorithms assuming the linear bandit model, we only consider $d=2$ features.
+In the left plot of Figure~\ref{cascadeTS_pic:lin_toy_probSet5}, we present the average cumulative regrets of the algorithms.
+Since {\sc CascadeUCB1}, {\sc CascadeKL-UCB}, {\sc CTS}, {\sc CascadeLinTS($100$)} incur much larger regrets compared to the remaining algorithms, we omit their regrets in the plot for clarity.
+For the algorithms assuming the linear bandit model and for this dataset, our experiments indicate that $d=3$ is the most appropriate choice.
+For clarity, we only display the regrets of the proposed {\algCasLin} algorithm as $d$ varies from $1$ to $4$ in the right plot of Figure~\ref{cascadeTS_pic:lin_toy_probSet5}.
+Figure~\ref{cascadeTS_pic:lin_toy_probSet5} is a representative plot for all considered algorithms based on the linear bandits.
+It can be seen that $d=3$ results in the best performance in terms of the expected cumulative regret, i.e., $d = 3$ minimizes the average regret among the values of $d$ considered here.
+Roughly speaking, this implies that the optimal and suboptimal items can be separated when the data is projected onto a three-dimensional subspace (compared to subspaces of other dimensions).
+When $d>3$, the matrix that contains the extracted features $X_{d\times L}$ is overfits to the historical data and due to this overfitting, our algorithm---as well as other algorithms---incurs a larger regret.
+Hence, in our comparison to other algorithms for linear bandits, we only consider $d=3$ features.